-All camper medications and vitamins must be stored at and dispensed from our מרפאה (mirpa'ah/health center).
-In our on-going commitment to meet the needs of our campers who require medications or vitamins at camp and comply with strict state regulations regarding medication dispensing for summer camps, we will once again be working with CampMeds Inc., a pre-packaging medication program founded by a former camp nurse.
-CampMeds has been servicing the camping industry for over 10 summers providing the convenient service of dispensing, packaging and shipping medications directly to summer camps.
+All תניק (hanich/camper) medications and vitamins must be stored at and dispensed from our מרפאה (mirpa'ah/health center).
+In our on-going commitment to meet the needs of our חניכים (hanichim/ campers) who require medications or vitamins at camp and comply with strict state regulations regarding medication dispensing for summer camps, we will once again be working with CampMeds Inc., a pre-packaging medication program founded by a former camp nurse.
+CampMeds has been serving the camping industry for many years, and provides the convenient service of dispensing, packaging and shipping medications directly to summer camps.

-Your child's safety is very important to us and having a partner like CampMeds will insure that your child gets the right medication, the right dose at the right time.
+Your child's safety is very important to us and having a partner like CampMeds will ensure that your child gets the correct medication and the right dose at the right time.
 CampMeds coordinates all of the details so that your child receives their medication safely on their first day of camp without missing a dose.

-For complete information, including the few exceptions when

-CampMeds is not required, please log-in to your CampMinder account: https://ramahne.campintouch.com/v2/login/login.aspx, go to your "forms and documents" page and refer to the "CampMeds Information Packet."
+For complete information, including the few exceptions when CampMeds is not required, please log-in to your CampMinder account: https://ramahne.campintouch.com/v2/login/login.aspx, go to your "forms and documents" page and refer to the "CampMeds Information Packet."
 You must register for this service 30 days before your child arrives at camp.
-We will charge families a \$100 fee if a camper who takes medication is not registered with campmeds.
+We will charge families a \$100 fee if a ליא) (hanich/camper) who takes medication is not registered with CampMeds.